Under Sink Reverse Osmosis System Installation Guide

 The RO systems make water slowly.
 It'll make water about 200ml per minute, depending on the pressure you've got in your home and the water quality.

-When you get it all set up, and you turn this system on, you'll start to see the water dribbling of the faucet.
+When you get it all set up and you turn this system on, you'll start to see the water dripping from the faucet.

 It'll flow at 200ml per minute.
 You might think that's a terrible flow rate, but that is normal for RO systems to be effective.